Sarah0ravari/Sarah0ravari/README.md

 ## Hi there 👋.
 Welcome to my repo profile.

 ## About Me
-Sadaf Fakhriravari and I like to go with Sarah Ravari (Software Developer) has over a five year of programming and software development experience, with several project in mobile application.
+Sadaf Fakhriravari and I like to go with Sarah Ravari (Software Developer) has over a five year of programming and software development experience.
 ## About My Projects